 Students are well positioned to progress to Master's study.
-A new M.Eng in Connected and Autonomous Vehicles is one such option at IT Sligo.
+Options include the M.Eng in Connected and Autonomous Vehicles and the MSc in Data Science

 Joe Dunleavy: I am from Sligo and studied computer science in IT Sligo successfully qualifying with a Bsc. in Computing in 2002.
 I started my career in Microsoft in Dublin before spending some time in a tech start up at Sligo IT.
 After that I moved to Letterkenny where I currently head up our disruptive technology innovation office in Pramerica.
 I have been with Pramerica now for 13 years and in that time I had an international rotation for 3 years with my family to the US with our parent company Prudential in 2012.

 Sligo IT was a great place to study.
 I made great friends there, learned critical skills to help me to have a rewarding career in technology and I had many great nights out and laughs along the way in my time there.

 Fees may be subject to change for 2024/25 academic year.

 |Strategic Technology Management

 |Secure Software Development

 [E] = Elective Module.
 Modules subject to availability.